The Honorable Henry A.

 United States and China.
 The senator has demonstrated his commitment

-president’s recent trip to China and by traveling with the president
+the president’s recent trip to China and by traveling with the

-for that summit.
-In remarks delivered on June 11, 1998 on the Senate
+president for that summit.
+In remarks delivered on June 11, 1998 on

-floor, Senator Baucus advocated engagement with China in order to achieve
+the Senate floor, Senator Baucus advocated engagement with China in

 As Chairman of the Senate Finance Committee, Senator